Start typing and hit "Enter" to search.

 Some of our Happy Clients

-The Innovator visa enables overseas entrepreneurs to come to the UK to establish an innovative business.
-It is specifically intended for those who “want to set up and run an innovative business in the UK - it must be something that’s different from anything else on the market”.
+The Innovator founder visa enables overseas entrepreneurs to come to the UK to establish an innovative business.
+It is specifically intended for those who want to set up and run something that’s different from anything else on the market.

-In order to make a successful application for a UK Innovator visa, applicants need to show they:
+In order to make a successful application for a UK Innovator founder visa, applicants need to meet below requirements:

 • Intend to establish and run an innovative business in the UK